 Tense, intense and quite, quite brilliant - Jenny Colgan

-Chris Brookmyre was a journalist before becoming a full-time novelist with the publication of his award-winning debut Quite Ugly One Morning, which established him as one of Britain's leading crime novelists.
+Chris Brookmyre was a journalist before becoming a full-time novelist with the publication of his award-winning debut Quite Ugly One Morning, which established him as one of Britain's leading crime writers.
 His 2016 novel Black Widow won both the McIlvanney Prize and the Theakston Old Peculier Crime Novel of the Year award.
-Brookmyre's novels novels have sold more than two million copies in the UK alone.
+Brookmyre's novels have sold more than two million copies in the UK alone.